 If you have questions about City of Fort Collins marijuana licensing, please contact:

 The City of Fort Collins has adopted regulations prohibiting THC extractions with flammable materials by anyone other than a licensed marijuana business.

 Medical Marijuana: During the November 2012 election, Fort Collins voters passed Initiative 301 allowing medical marijuana centers in Fort Collins.
-Initiative 301 placed a cap on the number of medical marijuana centers in Fort Collins, but allowed any businesses previously licensed in Fort Collins to exceed the cap.
-Applications were accepted from previous business owners during January 2 to April 2, 2013.
-Because the number of previous businesses applying for center licenses exceeded the cap, no additional applications for medical marijuana centers are being accepted.
-Click here for more information.
+Initiative 301 placed a cap on the number of medical marijuana stpres in Fort Collins but allowed any businesses previously licensed in Fort Collins to exceed the cap.
+Applications were accepted from previous business owners from January 2 to April 2, 2013.
+Because the number of previous businesses applying for center licenses exceeded the cap, no additional applications for medical marijuana stores are being accepted.
+View Medical Marijuana page for more information.

 Retail Marijuana: Also in November 2012, voters state-wide passed Amendment 64 allowing the recreational use of marijuana and establishing a framework for retail businesses.
 On March 18, 2014, Council adopted a series of ordinances relating to retail marijuana, including licensing provisions for retail marijuana stores, cultivation facilities, product manufacturing facilities, and testing facilities.
-Click here for more information.
+View Retail Marijuana page for more information.

 In Fort Collins, persons may grow their own marijuana for medical or recreational uses, subject to the following limitations:

 - Marijuana cannot be grown (cultivated) openly or publicly.

 - Marijuana cannot be grown in detached outbuildings (sheds, greenhouses, etc.)

 - In no event can more than 12 plants of any size, or 6 mature plants, be grown or kept within, or on the same legal parcel as, any single-family dwelling.